kubevirt/user-guide/docs/latest_release_notes.md

 - [PR #4672][vladikr] allow increasing logging verbosity of infra components in KubeVirt CR
 - [PR #4838][rmohr] Fix an issue where it may not be able to update the KubeVirt CR after creation for up to minutes due to certificate propagation delays
 - [PR #4806][rmohr] Make the mutating webhooks for VMIs and VMs  required to avoid letting entities into the cluster which are not properly defaulted
-- [PR #4779][brybacki] Error messsge on virtctl image-upload to WaitForFirstConsumer DV
+- [PR #4779][brybacki] Error message on virtctl image-upload to WaitForFirstConsumer DV
 - [PR #4749][davidvossel] KUBEVIRT_CLIENT_GO_SCHEME_REGISTRATION_VERSION env var for specifying exactly what client-go scheme version is registered
 - [PR #4772][jean-edouard] Faster VMI phase transitions thanks to an increased number of VMI watch threads in virt-controller
 - [PR #4730][rmohr] Add spec.domain.devices.useVirtioTransitional boolean to support virtio-transitional for old guests

+## v0.37.2

+Released on: Wed Jan 27 17:49:36 2021 +0000

+- [PR #4872][kubevirt-bot] Add spec.domain.devices.useVirtioTransitional boolean to support virtio-transitional for old guests
+- [PR #4855][kubevirt-bot] Fix an issue where it may not be able to update the KubeVirt CR after creation for up to minutes due to certificate propagation delays

+## v0.37.1

+Released on: Thu Jan 21 16:20:52 2021 +0000

+- [PR #4842][kubevirt-bot] KUBEVIRT_CLIENT_GO_SCHEME_REGISTRATION_VERSION env var for specifying exactly what client-go scheme version is registered

 ## v0.37.0